alperkuertuel/saba-art/README.md

 # saba-art

+A simple art gallery with an admin dashboard to manage art pieces...

 ## Development

 ### Local Development

-To work locally, please install the dependencies using `npm i` first.
+To work locally, please install the dependencies using `pnpm i` first.

-Run `npm run dev` to start a development server and open the displayed URL in a browser.
+Run `pnpm run dev` to start a development server and open the displayed URL in a browser.

-Use `npm run test` to run the tests.
+Use `pnpm run test` to run the tests.

 ### Scripts

 You can use the following commands:

-- `npm run dev` to start a development server
+- `pnpm run dev` to start a development server
-- `npm run build` to build the project
+- `pnpm run build` to build the project
-- `npm run start` to start a production server
+- `pnpm run start` to start a production server
-- `npm run test` to run the tests
+- `pnpm run test` to run the tests
-- `npm run lint` to run the linter
+- `pnpm run lint` to run the linter